MS-DOS Operating System

 2. External Commands

-External commands are another form of MS-DOS commands that are not built into the command interpreter of MS-DOS.
+Another form of MS-DOS commands is external commands.
+These are not built into the command interpreter of MS-DOS.
 External commands exist as a separate executable disk file, typically with the extensions of .EXE, .COM or .BAT.
 They are loaded into memory as they are needed.
 External commands are used for the more advanced system tasks that the internal commands will not handle.

-Here is a list of some of the common external commands in MS-DOS:
+Here is a MS-DOS commands list consisting of common external commands in MS-DOS:

 Command Description